 Pavement markings

-In addition to road signs and traffic signals, red paint and diamond symbols can be applied to help road users recognize bus-only lanes.
+In addition to road signs and traffic signals, red paint and diamond symbols are applied to help road users recognize bus-only lanes.

 Signs